 - Take half a cup of borax powder in a bowl and squeeze the juice of half a lemon in it to make a paste.
 Rub the stains with this mixture with the help of a sponge and then, rinse it off.

-- A mixture of one parts bleach and two parts baking soda is also considered good in this regard.
+- A mixture of one parts bleach and two parts baking soda is also considered useful in this regard.

 - Sinks can be cleaned with a combination of three parts cream of tartar and one part hydrogen peroxide, too.
 Rub this remedy on the stains and remove it with a wet cloth when the mixture dries.